-We have all heard the saying when it comes to trading stocks, buy low and sell high.
+We’ve all heard the saying when it comes to trading stocks; buy low and sell high.
 You can use this tactic to make money on items you bought from a store as well.
-This practice is retail arbitrage.
-It can make you a small fortune.
+This is retail arbitrage, and it can make you a small fortune.

-By finding bargains, you can resell them for a higher price on a site like eBay or Amazon.
+The idea is to find bargains and resell them for a higher price on a site like eBay or Amazon.
 You can pocket the profit from items bought online and in-person.
-You can get started by checking these locations to find the best deals.
+Get started by checking these locations for the best bargains.

 Before you begin buying and selling, you need to do some research.
 Look for items you think may be bargains and may be quick to sell.
 Then find out what the same item is selling for online.

-If you plan to ship on Amazon, check out the Amazon FBA program.
-It can help you save on time and shipping costs.
+If you plan to sell on Amazon, check out the Amazon FBA program.
+It can help you save both time and shipping costs.
 All you need to do is buy the product and send it to their warehouse.
-They will ship it to the buyer when you make a sale!
+They will ship it to the buyer when you make a sale.

 There are several places you can find products to buy low and sell high.
-Here are the most common to get started with retail arbitrage.
+Here are the most common places to find items for retail arbitrage.

-In addition to being a place to sell, Craigslist is an excellent place to buy items.
-By browsing the free section, you can find items that can sell for money.
+In addition to being a place to sell, Craigslist is also an excellent place to buy items for cheap.
+Start by browsing the free section to find items that can sell for money.

-You’ll often see that the person getting rid of things doesn’t want the hassle of selling.
-They don’t want to have to negotiate with buyers.
+You may find people getting rid of things because they don’t want the hassle of selling.
+They’d rather give the item away than haggle with buyers.
 In other instances, they might be giving away items that need a few small repairs.
-These may only take a few minutes if you have the right tools and skills.
+The repairs may only take a few minutes if you have the right tools and skills.

 Your neighbors might not be aware of the benefits of retail arbitrage.
 You can find good deals by visiting local yard sales and estate sales.

 Using a yard sale app can help you locate sales with featured items.
-It an also help you plan your route.
+It can also help you plan your route.

-With yard sales, you can find anything.
-So, it pays to keep an eye open for overlooked treasures.
+With yard sales, you can find just about anything.
+It pays to keep an eye open for overlooked treasures.

 Using your smartphone can help too, as it can help you research an item’s market value.
 This tactic can give you a better idea of how to negotiate with the seller.
-Lowering the purchase price can increase your earning potential.
+The lower your buying price, the higher your earning potential.

-If you live in a large city, you should also see if your local thrift store network has a clearance warehouse.
-These warehouses are usually full of all the unsorted merchandise that couldn’t be sorted at the actual store because they didn’t have enough room.
+If you live in a large city, you should see if your local thrift store chain has a clearance warehouse.
+These warehouses are full of unsorted merchandise.
+They are items that couldn’t be sorted at the actual store because there wasn’t enough room.

-Visiting a clearance warehouse can take a little more time as clothing might not be neatly organized by size or gender, but, the deals can make it worth your time.
+Visiting a clearance warehouse can take a little more time because the clothing isn’t organized.
+However, the deals can make it worth your time.
 Most items are still untouched and you will be able to find name-brand items.

 At the end of each season, your local brick-and-mortar retail stores will clearance all the seasonal merchandise.
-At the end of summer, you can expect any remaining summer clothing, outdoor patio furniture and summer toys will be on clearance.
-This is because stores need to clear the items out in order to make space for the fall and winter items.
+For instance, in autumn you can expect super low prices on any remaining summer items.
+Clothing, outdoor patio furniture and summer toys will be on clearance.
+This is because stores need to clear the items out in order to make space for the fall items.

-You can also take advantage of clearance opportunities by shopping at retailer’s online stores as well.
-Some of the deals might be online-only.
+You can take advantage of clearance deals by shopping at retailers’ online stores too.
+Some of the deals might not be offered in-store.
 If you can meet the free shipping requirements you can save even more.
 The cheaper your items, the higher your profit when you sell.

-To increase your profit margin, begin your shopping session with Ebates to get some additional cash back on the purchase price as well.
+Want even more cash back when you shop online?
+Begin your shopping session with Ebates to get some additional cash back on your purchases.

 6. Tuesday Morning

-If a video game store has a game on clearance or maybe even a package deal, you might be able to find some opportunities.
-Selling video games can be lucrative as a sizable portion of the population enjoys this hobby.
+If a video game store has a game or package deal on clearance, you might be able to find some arbitrage deals.
+Selling video games can be lucrative because a sizable portion of the population enjoys this hobby.

-One area to think about is retro video games.
-These are games that are no longer made but often make a comeback when the parents introduce their favorite childhood games to their children and the games become popular again.
+One area to consider is retro video games.
+These are games that are no longer made but often make a comeback.
+Parents introduce their favorite childhood games to their children and the games become popular again.

 Books are another great arbitrage item since you can ship them at the discounted media mail rate.
-You can look for discounts and bargain bin specials at your local bookstores, thrift stores, and garage sales might sell books for cheap, too.
+You can look for discounts and bargain bin specials at your local bookstores.
+Thrift stores and garage sales might sell books for cheap, too.
 As with any item you plan to flip, your profit potential increases if you can buy large quantities.

-In addition to check used bookstores, visit your local library book sale.
+In addition to checking used bookstores, you should also visit your local library book sale.
 At least once each year, libraries hold an annual sale to sell books donated by fellow neighbors.
-They also want to clean their shelves of books that haven’t been checked out recently.
-Prices are also very reasonable for most books.
+They want to clean their shelves of books that haven’t been checked out recently.
+Prices are usually reasonable for most books.

 You may be able to score exciting deals at grocery stores.
 If you can find a store that is clearing out non-perishable items you may be able to get a deal.
-Another option for finding deals would be a grocery store going out of business, you can rack up the deals.
+Another option for finding deals would be a grocery store that is going out of business.

-If a store is relocating to a larger building, it’s also common to hold a “moving sale” as it can be cheaper to sell the products than load them up on a truck and unload them a second time.
+If a store is relocating to a larger building, it’s common to hold a “moving sale.”
+It’s cheaper for stores to sell the products than load them on a truck and unload them a second time.